 San Jacinto Battlefield and the USS Battleship Texas

 This was the site of the most important battle in Texas history.
 While more people have heard of The Alamo thanks to John Wayne's 1960 movie of the same name and visited there because of its convenience in downtown San Antonio, the Mexicans slaughtered all of the defenders and the Texicans or Texians gained nothing on March 6, 1836.
 After another Mexican massacre of the Texians at Goliad on March 20, 1836, it was at San Jacinto where the Texians rallied and won independence on April 21, 1836.
 The Battleship Texas is the last of its kind in existence and is coincidentally moored in the same park.
 You get two sites to see for the price of one!
 It was launched on May 18, 1912, commissioned on March 12, 1914, and decommisioned on April 24, 1948.
+Please be aware, that during the winter months of December, January, and February, heavy fog can delay the docking of cruise ships for potentially hours.
+We will be glad to accommodate you by extending the tour as much as possible.
+The park & ship are open until 5:00.

 Come and see the site where the Texas won its independence from Mexico on April 21, 1836.
 This was the second most successful battle fought on what is today American soil (after the Battle of New Orleans on January 8, 1815).
 In 18 minutes, the Texians or Texicans as they were called killed 630 Mexicans.
 The San Jacinto Monument is the tallest obelisk in the United States because we have a star of Texas on top of it.
 Included in this tour is: